Culture of Hamilton, Ontario: Arts

 The McMaster Museum of Art (MMA), founded at McMaster University in 1967, houses and exhibits the university's art collection of more than 7,000 objects, including historical, modern and contemporary art, notably the Levy Collection of Impressionist and Post Impressionist paintings and a collection of over 300 German Expressionist prints.
 It also presents the McMaster School of the Arts studio art program graduation exhibition (aka SUMMA) each spring.

-The Hammertheatre Company, founded in January 2007, is a company devoted to theatre research in Hamilton and also devoted to the plays of artistic director Sky Gilbert whose plays will deal with issues of gender and sexuality.
-Gilbert is also the founder of legendary Toronto theatre, Buddies in Bad Times.
-There, Gilbert's iconic gay plays found an enthusiastic, vast audience.
-The theatre is at the old Ancient Order of Foresters building in the James Street North neighbourhood where Hamilton's Art scene continues to grow and where Sky has been living since 2003.

 The 70-seat Staircase Cafe Theatre on Dundurn Street North provides space for a variety of cultural activities.
 The Staircase originally was opened by Hugh MacLeod in 1998, evolving and expanding from an improvisational comedy workshop to include an artist's gallery, a cafe, a theatre for film and live acts, and a rehearsal space.
-A former variety store next door was also acquired.
-The store has been converted into an additional multi-purpose space on the lower level, and houses Think|Haus, Hamilton's Hackerspace, on the upper level.

 Percentage of labour force in culture occupations in Hamilton and other Canadian cities.